With increasingly frequent pee tests being carried out at places of

 The altitude you're at will influence how much oxygen is naturally in the air, the air being thinner at higher altitudes.

 These use much the same technology as heat packs, relying upon chemical reactions to keep the urine heated correctly.
+We also have a further video and information on using hand warmers for heating urine and how they get too hot.

 Disadvantages of hand warmers